 Ariane 5 is launched six to seven times a year, of which only one or two are for institutional customers.

 This strategy has proved to be highly successful for more than 30 years.
-The successive versions of the first generation of rockets, Ariane 1 to 4, launched half of all the world’s commercial satellites.
+The successive versions of the first generation of rockets, Ariane 1, 2, 3 and Ariane 4 series, launched half of all the world’s commercial satellites.

 Ariane 5 maintains this impressive record, making it one of the most reliable launchers in the world at an affordable price for Europe.

 Ariane 5 was a major evolution for the Ariane family.
 It is more powerful and uses more advanced technologies.
 Three successive generic versions – Ariane 5G, Ariane 5G+ and Ariane 5GS, are now retired from service.

 The Ariane 5 ES was used for various missions, such as the Automated Transfer Vehicle in low orbit and Galileo in medium orbit.
 It was retired from service on 25 July 2018.

 There is now one operational configuration – Ariane 5 ECA, the Geostationary Transfer Orbit (GTO) workhorse, mainly delivers communications satellites.